Electrical Installation Condition Report

 When do I need to get an EICR

-In a rental property it is recommended that an EICR is completed every five years, or when there is a change of tenancy.
+In a rental property it is now a mandatory requirement that an EICR report is completed every five years, and it is recommended but not compulsory after a change of tenancy.

-You may be thinking of selling your property, potential buyers will often request an EICR.
+You may be thinking of selling your property, a potential buyer will often request an EICR certificate when purchasing a property.

-Or when carrying out renovation work, it is necessary to assess the electrical safety of an installation if additional or alteration of existing wiring is necessary, an EICR will be recommended.
+Or when carrying out renovation work, it is necessary to assess the electrical safety of an installation if any additional electrical circuits or alteration of existing wiring is necessary, an up to date EICR will be recommended.

 Is an EICR required by law

 The simple answer is YES, as from July 2020.
-Landlords have had the responsibility to ensure that a tenanted property has an electrical installation that is safe for continued use.
+Landlords have had the responsibility to ensure that any tenanted property has an electrical installation that is safe for continued use.

-If this is requested by the tenant, managing agent or local authority it should be delivered within 30 days.
+If an electrical installation condition report is requested by a tenant, managing agent or local authority it should be delivered within 30 days.

 What kind of properties require an EICR?

-Electrical installation condition reports are required on all types of properties, whether it be a home or offices,shops factory, hotels, holiday lets including caravans will all need the correct documentation and certification to prove electrical safety.
+Electrical installation condition reports are required on all types of properties, whether it be a home or office, retail unit , factory, hotel and holiday lets including caravans will all need the correct documentation and electrical certification to prove electrical safety.

-If you have a business premises, according to the Health and Safety Act 1974, it’s the duty of every employer to make sure their employees are healthy and safe, as far as is reasonably possible.
+If you have a business premises, according to the Health and Safety Act 1974, it’s the duty of every employer to make sure their employees are provided, as far as is reasonably practicable, a safe working environment.

 The Health and Safety Executive (HSE) regularly prosecutes businesses which fail to protect employees from electrical injuries at work.